GMBog/greenfeedr/README.md

 GreenFeed data:

 - `get_gfdata()` downloads GreenFeed data via API.
-- `report_gfdata()` downloads and generates markdown reports of daily and finalized GreenFeed data.
+- `report_gfdata()` downloads and generates markdown reports of preliminary and finalized GreenFeed data.
-- `compare_gfdata()` compare daily and finalized GreenFeed data.
+- `compare_gfdata()` compare preliminary and finalized GreenFeed data.
-- `process_gfdata()` processes and averages daily or final GreenFeed data.
+- `process_gfdata()` processes and averages preliminary or finalized GreenFeed data.
 - `pellin()` processes pellet intakes from GreenFeed units.
 - `viseat()` processes GreenFeed visits.

-Most of these use the same daily and final data from GreenFeed system.
+Most of these use the same preliminary and finalized data from GreenFeed system.

 ## Citation